jmartinesdev/jankenpon-game/README.md

 * The game should track the scores of both the player and the computer.
 * The game should have a clear termination condition and offer the option to play again.

+## Testing

+The Jankenpon Game has been tested extensively to ensure its functionality and accuracy.
+The code was passed through [PEP8](https://pep8ci.herokuapp.com/#) Python Validator and no issues were found.
+The line lengths have been adjusted to adhere to the recommended maximum of 79 characters per line.